divio/aldryn-django-cms/README.rst

 ---------------------

-Each Aldryn django CMS release uses the version number of the corresponding django CMS release, with an extra number (starting with 0) to indicate the version of Aldryn django CMS for that release.
-So for example version ``3.7.4.2`` of Aldryn django CMS is the third Aldryn django CMS release that installs django CMS 3.7.4.
+Each Aldryn django CMS release uses the version number of the corresponding django CMS release, with an extra number (starting with ``0``) to indicate the version of Aldryn django CMS for that release.
+So for example version ``3.7.4.2`` of Aldryn django CMS is the *third* Aldryn django CMS version that installs django CMS 3.7.4.

-Repeat until you are satisfied that the Addon works as expected:
+Repeat the following until you are satisfied that the Addon works as expected:

 #.
 Ensure that you are working in a clean local directory, and that no unwanted compiled or other files are present.
 #.
 Update the ``CHANGELOG.rst`` as and if required.